piexpie/Neural-Network-Visualiser/README.md

 ## Instructions

-You would need tensorflow, flask and streamlit.
+You would need tensorflow, flask and streamlit running on Python3

     pip3 install tensorflow flask streamlit